-NewsRevue is bloody brilliant.
-The production, staged at the Canal Café’s pub theatre, is reminiscent of a musicalised Mock the Week episode.
-In a series of comedic scenes in quick succession, the show provides sharp satirical commentary on the messy current political situation we currently find ourselves in.
-Instead of lamenting at the shit show that Brexit is or the buffoon who holds the highest office in the US, this pokes fun at the farce that it all is and provides unexpected comic relief.
+News revue is bloody brilliant.
+The production staged at the Canal Café theatre is reminiscent of a musicalised Mock the Week episode.
+It's an hour of non-stop comedic scenes which provide sharp satirical commentary on the messy current political situation we currently find ourselves in.
+For once instead of lamenting the shit show that Brexit is or the buffoon who holds the highest office in the US, this pokes fun at the farce that it all is and provides unexpected comic relief.